mmmaction/aws-get-started/README.md

 - Now we can defien our lambda code
   - As a starting point checkout <https://github.com/aws-samples/amazon-elasticsearch-lambda-samples/blob/master/src/kinesis_lambda_es.js>

+### 6. Create API

+Define your API using Swagger editor for instance: <https://swagger.io/tools/swagger-editor/>

+Lets simply start with a Read operation for our simulation data.
+Go to AWS Api Gateway sercice and define a new endpoint.

+### 7. Test the API

+I recommend using postman <https://www.postman.com/> (or curl if you prefer) for testing the API by sending API requests.

 ## Varia

 ### Cloud Native Computing Foundation